garydavenport73/spaid/README.md

 When this saved page is opened, it will contain the persistent data.

+You can save the database and load it in manually, or you can save a copy of the page with the database.
+The databases are loaded and saved in JSON format.
+If you want to continually save over the same file, like you might as in the case of a word processor like operation you can, but until the program is tested more I'd recommmend using new filenames between sessions.

 There are a bunch of functions but they are really intended to be funneled to one central function sqlQuery.